Swift Night Out

 Join us for our family friendly Swift Night Out events next fall.
 Check your calendars and see if you can help count the swelling numbers of Chimney Swifts migrating through Houston.
 We will watch Chimney Swifts swoop and soar over their roosts and count them as they enter their chimneys.
 We often count over 500 Chimney Swifts in some locations at this time of year!
 Bring a folding chair if you care to sit down and mosquito repellent!
 Binoculars are optional (the swifts are visible with the naked eye as they enter the chimney).

-Meet in front of the Nature Discovery Center for special activities and information about Chimney Swifts just before the count.
+Meet in front of the Nature Discovery Center at 7:15 PM for special activities and information about Chimney Swifts just before the count.
 The Nature Discovery Center will provide light snacks and drinks.
 The great advantage of this site is that the Chimney Swifts fly low – right over your head and are easy to get a good look at!

 Sponsored by Houston Audubon and the Nature Discovery Center